reynoldscem/terminal-pomodoro/readme.md

 again to unpause.
 Will redraw if terminal changes size (so feel free to make the font larger / smaller on the fly).

+Makes pretty strong assumptions about OS.
+Might work on other POSIX / UNIX OS's.
+Windows is a hard no.

 Example:

 ```$ python py_alarm.py 1 2 3```